Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Introduction

-However, categorising any star as belonging to the thick or thin disc is far from straightforward.
+We currently have access to a wealth of high-quality data of stars in the Milky Way thanks to the European Space Agency's astrometric \textit{Gaia} mission \citep{gaia_collaboration_gaia_2016, gaia_collaboration_gaia_2016-1, gaia_collaboration_gaia_2018, gaia_collaboration_gaia_2021, gaia_collaboration_gaia_2023} and spectroscopic surveys like APOGEE \citep{majewski_apache_2017, abdurrouf_seventeenth_2022}, the \textit{Gaia}-ESO survey \citep{gilmore_gaia-eso_2022, randich_gaia-eso_2022}, GALAH \citep{buder_galah_2025}, and LAMOST \citep{cui_large_2012}.
+With these surveys, the Milky Way disc can be analysed in great depth.
+However, even with these data, categorising any star as belonging to the thick or thin disc is far from straightforward.
 It is possible to categorise stars based on geometric, kinematic, dynamical, chemical, or chronological criteria, each using different aspects of the stellar populations \citep{martig_radial_2016}.
 The choice of selection depends on the scientific question being considered, but the selections are not always equivalent and can lead to differing interpretations.
-For example, the Galaxy has stars at high $Z$-altitude in the outer part of the disc.
-Under a geometric interpretation, these are thick disc stars, and the Galaxy therefore has a thick disc that extends far.
-Under a chemical interpretation, however, those stars would be classified as thin disc stars, and the Galaxy has a short thick disc and a flared thin disc \citep{bensby_first_2011}.
+For example, the Galaxy has stars at high $Z$ altitudes in the outer part of the disc.
+Under a geometric interpretation, these are thick disc stars, and the Galaxy therefore has an extended thick disc.
+Under a chemical interpretation, however, those stars are classified as thin disc stars, and the Galaxy has a short thick disc and a flared thin disc \citep{bensby_first_2011}.